 4. Start Composting

-Composting is a garden project you can start in winter or any time of year.
+Composting is a February gardening project you can start in winter or any time of year.
 Having your own compost bin will save you money in the long run—it’s cheaper than expensive fertilizer from garden stores, and it uses waste you’d otherwise be filling your garbage bags with.

-The decomposition process is slower in winter with the cooler temperatures, but you can do a few things to speed up the process if you start late.
+The decomposition process is slower in winter with the cooler temperatures during February gardening, but you can do a few things to speed up the process if you start late.

 5. Build a Hoop House